OuOLeaf/Test-Equalization/README.md

 # 💡 Introduction

-I designed an development application that performs test equalization within short time.
+This is an software application that performs test equalization.

-This application can quantify the ability by showing the predictive count of correctly answered questions.
+This application can quantify the respondents' ability by showing their predictive count of correctly answered questions.

+# 🌟 Features

 > **Note**: The following are part of a demo version and have altered arrangements and data for demonstration.

-# 🌟 Features

 ## 📁 1.
 File Explorer